 Here, vending machines can help relieve staff, expand the product range, or extend availability in time.

 Not every location needs to be perfect to work.
+Often more important than the category itself are:

 Many successful locations emerge where pragmatism meets demand - not where everything appears theoretically ideal.